 B. CFPC Family Medicine Resident Leadership & Murray Stalker Award

-Site Directors and Faculty at each site and the Enhanced Skills Program may put forth a nomination for one resident per site to the DFCM Postgraduate Department in order to allow the DFCM Postgraduate Award Committee to review nominations and select which nominee will be officially selected as the nominee from the DFCM Postgraduate Department to the CFPC.
+Site Directors and Faculty at each site and the Enhanced Skills Program may put forth a nomination for one resident per site to the DFCM Postgraduate Department once they’ve received the email described above.
+The DFCM Postgraduate Award Committee will review all nominations and select which nominee will be officially selected as the nominee from the DFCM Postgraduate Department to the CFPC.
 Nominators whose nominee has been selected by the DFCM Postgraduate Awards Committee to be put forward to the CFPC should be prepared to put together a complete application by the deadline listed on the CFPC website, when notified by the DFCM Postgraduate Department.

 C. Sam Leitenberg Award for the Humanitarian Practice of Family and Community Medicine

 This award will be open to all PGY2 residents in the Department of Family and Community Medicine (DFCM).
 Site Directors and Faculty at each site may put forth a nomination package for one resident per site to the DFCM Postgraduate Department once they have received the email described above which will review the nomination criteria in detail.

 - The Award has a monetary value of $2000.